A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 Disclosure is pushed before safety exists.

-Flooding is mistaken for breakthrough.
+Flooding is mistaken for progress.

 The therapist confuses volatility with depth.